rocketman1243/routing-based-on-user-requirements/meeting_notes/20_nov_notes.md

 # TODO

 0. Upgrade code:
-   1. Rewrite code to match report pseudocode
+   1. Fix flaky behaviour where results are not exactly the same with the same input.....
    2. Exclude 1st level neighbours from the second level of detours, etc. To avoid neighbours being considered (and scored) twice
    3. After the previous: Make sure nodes are only checked once, go through the alg logically & check....
-   4. If still flaky: Fix flaky behaviour where results are not exactly the same with the same input.....

 1. Update pseudocode to reflect code changes:
    1. No graph filtering at the beginning but when adding detours when when looping for prefixes